guiboucher/polypharmacy/README.md

 ## Development version

-To get a bug fix or to use a feature from the development version, you can install the development version of `polypharamcy` from GitHub.
+To get a bug fix or to use a feature from the development version, you can install the development version of `polypharmacy` from GitHub.

 ``` r
 # install.packages("remotes")